guyroutledge/atozcss/_drafts/2016-03-01-the-almighty-sass-ampersand.md

 Today I'd like to talk to you about the Sass ampersand character.
 This is a powerful part of the Sass language with many possible use cases.
-In this episode we'll look at:
+In this episode you'll learn:

-* The parent selector
+* All about the Sass parent selector
 * The reverse parent selector
 * and the double ampersand selector

 ## Parent selector

-Nesting in Sass - which is always something to do infrequently to avoid unnecessarily high specificity - allows us to write a shorter syntax which is then compiled into CSS.
+Nesting is a popular feature in Sass.
+But it's something to do infrequently and carefully to avoid unnecessarily high specificity in our selectors.

+Nesting allows us to write a shorter syntax which is then compiled into CSS.

-For example, when styling a site's navigation, we might use the following snippet to style the unordered list and list items within:
+For example, when styling a site's navigation, we might use the following snippet to style the unordered list and list items within the
+nav:

 {% highlight scss %}
 .site-nav {